 highly placed source in the Mantralaya said.

-He said the affidavits would be scrutinised within eight
+He said the affidavits would be scrutinized within

-days of receipt before deciding the further course of action.
+eight days of receipt before deciding the further course

-to summon you to appear before it and give evidence on oath if
+decide to summon you to appear before it and give evidence on

 The Justice J A Patil commission was constituted in